 Are you working on a spot and curious about how people would react to your ad?
 Your current running spot didn’t perform as you expected?
 Or you’re looking for peace of mind?
-Contact Spot Trender—we would be happy to help taking your spots to the next level.
+Contact Spot Trender—we would be happy to help to take your spots to the next level.
 Contact us today.